JGigglen/clearframe/bias_examples_sunk_cost.md

 Examining internal reasoning to determine what factors are influencing the decision.

 Notes
 This framing does not commit the fallacy; it probes for it.
 The bias may be present, but evidence is insufficient to classify it as active without further reasoning statements.
+Clearframe intervention: SOFT

 Example 3 — Counterfactual framing